 Recursive, not Repetitive

 First of all, we don't have to work too awfully hard at this.
 There is an inherent interest in "the road not taken."
-Players will naturally want to return to areas where they skipped over a door or turning, just to see what they missed.
+Players will naturally want to return to areas where they skipped over a door or a turn, just to see what they missed.
 And humans have a kind of completist itch in any case; they want to know they have set foot in every available square foot of dungeon.

 The GM can also throw up detours.
 Perhaps there is a new cave-in or hastily thrown up barricade.
 Maybe a shifting hallway trap or an illusion makes the characters believe they are in the same hallway when they really aren't.